You will find lyrics from the song 'For Good' from the musical Wicked by Stephen Schwartz scattered throughout.

 Then out of nowhere her fist flew at him and socked him on the jaw.
 He reeled back across the bed, clutching his face and wondering what in the Maker's name had just happened.

 "You BASTARD!"
 Isabela's voice ripped through two octaves. " Do you KNOW how long I've been agonising over whether or not to tell you?
-6 months!
+Four months!
 And you could've saved me all the trouble of-!"
 Isabela's ranting cut off in a strangled hiss as she pulled her fist back, ready to let fly again.

-Which is when Ethan tackled her and threw her back onto her back, pinning her in the middle of the huge bed.
-He grinned while she glared and suddenly they were kissing frantically, her hands were working lower and lower as his hands worked feverishly to tear off her by-now very immodest nightgown.
+Which is when Ethan tackled her and threw her onto her back, pinning her in the middle of the huge bed.
+He grinned while she glared and suddenly they were kissing frantically, her hands were working lower and lower as his worked feverishly to tear off her by-now very immodest nightgown.

 Hawke awoke slowly, sighing in contentment as he felt his companion shift slightly by his side.
 He could tell she was awake just by the pattern of her breathing.